| Marketing Strategy 5 Min Read

 • The format you’ll be producing it in,

-Ideally, you should be able to plan out anywhere from 3-6 months worth of content, based around what your audience is actually searching; and while blog posts and your blog strategy is probably going to be a big part of that, it doesn’t necessary end there.
+Ideally, you should be able to plan out anywhere from 3-6 months’ worth of content, based on what your audience is actually searching for; and while blog posts and your blog strategy are probably going to be a big part of that, it doesn’t necessarily end there.
 You could also plan to include additional/new page content, videos, infographics, podcasting, and a lot more.

 If you’re not sure how to approach it, a good course of action here is to identify 3-5 individual, specific target audiences and outline 5-10 questions that each of those audiences is asking you, and if your plan is to produce 1 piece of content per week, you have 6 months worth of content.